 Most recently, Book helped take the Fighting Irish to their second CFB playoff appearance under his watch.
-He plays the Alabama Crimson Tide in the national semifinals.
-It’s a game that will be of great importance, not just to Notre Dame’s championship aspirations, but to Book’s individual draft stock.
+He played the Alabama Crimson Tide in the national semifinals.
+Although he lost, his presence alone reaffirmed that he’s a quarterback who won on the CFB stage.
+Could he carry over that impact to the NFL?

 Is Ian Book underrated as an NFL Draft prospect?

 Ian Book does have the best first name in existence, so that moves him up a round grade for me.
 All joking aside, Book possesses some intriguing football traits.
 Although his limitations are clear, he has potential as a long-term backup who could hold his own as a spot-starter in the NFL.

 The quality that stands out most with Ian Book is his athleticism and ability to extend plays.
 Book is nimble and elusive in the pocket, and few match his propensity for keeping plays alive in the class.
 He’s also gritty and competitive as a runner, and this style resonates with his teammates.